smart-transaction/blockclock-backend/README.md

 ## Building

-1. Make sure that `docker` abd `gcloud` are installed on your local machine.
+1. Make sure that `docker` and `gcloud` are installed on your local machine.
 1. Run `./build_image.sh`.
     1. Choose the environment from the prompt Use prod if you're updating the production version.
     1. It might ask for logging in to Google account.
 Use your stxn accounbt for login.